25 Best and Cheapest Markets in Delhi and What to Buy 2026

 Tips on bargaining:

-• Offer less than half the asking price
+• Start by offering less than half the asking price

 • Expect a better deal if buying multiple items

-•If you and the vendor reach an impasse, take a moment and look around at other things – I have noticed my Delhi girlfriends often take a break while negotiating and then start up again
+• If you reach an impasse, take a moment and look around at other things – my Delhi girlfriends often take a break while negotiating and then start up again

 • Be friendly and polite, but firm